Shopify/cli/.changeset/afraid-cameras-yell.md

 '@shopify/cli-kit': minor
 ---

-Adds `startize` function which wraps the `capitalCase` function from change-case package
+Adds `pascalize` function which wraps the `pascalCase` function from change-case package